gbmhunter/blog/content/electronics/general/altium/altium-tricks-and-standards.md

 ## One PCB Per PcbDoc And PcbPrj File

-Altium was designed so that there is only one PCB per .PcbDoc file.
-And it was designed so that there is only one .PcbDoc file per .PcbPrj file.
+Altium was designed so that there is only one PCB per `.PcbDoc` file.
+And it was designed so that there is only one `.PcbDoc` file per `.PcbPrj` file.
 A single PCB is defined as one continuous board region.

-Problems with having multiple PCB's per .PcbDoc:
+Problems with having multiple PCB's per `.PcbDoc`:

 1. Altium only supports a board outline which outlines a single continuous region.
 To add multiple PCB's, you have to add a joining link of board between the two actual PCB's, which looks ugly in both 2D and 3D modes.
 2. All the nets have to be unique between the two PCBs.
 This becomes a problem for commonly used names such as 5V and GND.
 If you don't have unique names, Altium will want you to join the two PCB's together with copper, thinking you have an unrouted net.